MicrosoftDocs/sql-docs/docs/reporting-services/lesson-1-creating-a-report-server-project-reporting-services.md

 > Report parts are deprecated for all releases of SQL Server Reporting Services after SQL Server Reporting Services 2019, and discontinued starting in SQL Server Reporting Services 2022 and Power BI Report Server.

-When you create reports with Report Designer, it creates a report server project that contains the report files and other resource files used by the report(s).
+When you create reports with Report Designer, it creates a report server project that contains the report files and other resource files used by the report or reports.

 ## Create a report server project